 Although HSV-1 is commonly associated with oral herpes (commonly referred to as cold sores), it is increasingly becoming the cause of genital herpes lesions.
-14 Oral HSV-1 infections tend to occur during childhood, 14 but exposure can occur at any point throughout the lifespan.
+Oral HSV-1 infections tend to occur during childhood, but exposure can occur at any point throughout the lifespan.
 Symptoms may begin 2-12 days after initial infection, although as many as 70% of people with HSV-1 never have symptoms and are unaware of their infection.
-15 Symptoms usually occur at the site where the virus first entered the body 16 and present as painful sores on or around the mouth and sore throat for oral herpes and genital lesions if transmitted on the genitalia.
+Symptoms usually occur at the site where the virus first entered the body and present as painful sores on or around the mouth and sore throat for oral herpes and genital lesions if transmitted on the genitalia.
 In more serious cases, HSV-1 can cause eye infections and inflammation of the brain or liver.
 Genital lesions caused by HSV-1 may be less severe and less likely to recur than those caused by HSV-2.
-17,18
+13,14

 Globally, the World Health Organization estimates that 3.8 billion people under age 50 have HSV-1.
 Of these people, an estimated 3.6 billion have oral HSV-1, and 192 million people aged 15-49 have genital herpes caused by HSV-1.
-This global prevalence differs by age, sex, and geographic region.1
+This global prevalence differs by age, sex, and geographic region.

-CDC estimates through survey data that 48.1% of people aged 14-49 in 2015-2016 in the United States had HSV-1, a decrease from 59.4% in 1999-2000.
-Prevalence of HSV-1 increases with age, but data are lacking for adults over age 50.
-HSV-1 is more common among women compared to men and is lowest in the White population compared to Black or African American and Mexican American populations (see Figure 1).
-The proportion of genital herpes cases caused by HSV-1 is unknown.20
+CDC estimates that 48.1% of people aged 14-49 in 2015-2016 had HSV-1, a decrease from 59.4% in 1999-2000.
+Prevalence of HSV-1 increases with age, is more common among women compared to men, and is lowest in the non-Hispanic White population compared to non-Hispanic Black and Mexican American populations (see Figure 1).
+The proportion of genital herpes cases caused by HSV-1 is unknown.